vapoursynth/vapoursynth/doc/installation.rst

 Simply run the `VapourSynth installer <https://github.com/vapoursynth/vapoursynth/releases>`_.

-It will perform the general installation steps and offer a few additional option.
+It will perform the general installation steps and offer a few additional options.

 Windows Portable
 ****************